prismicio/slicemachine-plugin-kit/README.md

 <!-- TODO: Replacing link to Prismic with [Prismic][prismic] is useful here -->

-Set of helpers to develop and run Slice Machine plugins.
+A set of helpers to develop and run Slice Machine plugins.

 <!--